Electroanalog/SAT-SRB/README.md

 | North America (NA)| 0    | 1    | 0    |
 | Europe (EU)       | 0    | 1    | 1    |

+> [!NOTE]
+> Consoles with a **Region-Free BIOS** do not require DIP switch signal control, and the jumpers may remain in their original state.
+> For the **original BIOS** or standard dumps, the PIC must control JP6, JP10, and JP12, and these lines must be properly connected.

 The image below illustrates the typical layout of the region DIP switch pairs on Sega Saturn mainboards preconfigured to the Japan region, along with important modification points.

 ![DIP switch layout](img/dipswitch.png)